-- (a) have been the student's supervisor (main, joint or secondary) other than acting as a temporary supervisor for a period of up to a year but not in the final 12 months before submission of the thesis; - (b) have been a member of the supervisory board during the final six months before submission of the thesis; - (c) have a professional or personal relationship with the student or the external examiner that might give rise to a conflict of interest; - (d) be the partner or a close relative of the supervisor (main, joint or secondary).
+- have been the student's supervisor (main, joint or secondary) other than acting as a temporary supervisor for a period of up to a year but not in the final 12 months before submission of the thesis: - have been a member of the Supervisory Panel during the final six months before submission of the thesis; - have a professional or personal relationship with the student or the external examiner that might give rise to a conflict of interest; - be the partner or a close relative of the supervisor (main, joint or secondary).

 8.4.
-Eligibility to be an External Examiner
+Eligibility to be an external examiner